Companies on this page may compensate us if you sign up through our links. This doesn’t affect our opinions in any way. Must be 18+ in most states.

 Lightning Lineups are a unique spin on against-the-house games that we've found to be really easy and fun to play.
 With these, you choose a pre-determined lineup of players to compete against OwnersBox's lineups.
 The more lineups you compete against, the higher your payout.

-OwnersBox has a rewards program that gives you 1% of your entry fees as OwnersBucks that you can use to enter contests with.
+OwnersBox has a rewards program that gives you 1% of your entry fees as OwnersBucks, which you can use to enter contests.

-The user experience and customer reviews are both great.
-There is rarely any issues using the app or site, and it's easy to find the contests you're interested in and submit lineups.
+The user experience and customer reviews are both excellent.
+There are rarely any issues using the app or site, and it's easy to find the contests you're interested in and submit lineups.

-On the downside, OwnersBox only offers the Big Four leagues (NFL, NBA, MLB, and NHL) for now.
+On the downside, OwnersBox only offers the Big Four leagues (NFL, NBA, MLB, and NHL).
 In addition, the deposit bonus has a 3x playthrough requirement, meaning you have to play bonus funds 3 times before you can withdraw them.

 If you're interested in both salary cap contests and playing against the house, OwnersBox is a phenomenal option.